 80-100 Word Objectives Overview:

 Accurate and real-time soil moisture data can play a crucial role when identifying areas susceptible to wildfires.
-This project will correlate NASA’s SMAP Satellite data with in situ data from the SCAN and TAMU Soil Moisture Database to provide the Texas Forest Service with a normalized single correction soil moisture model for the state of Texas and assist with their efforts to predict and prevent wildfires.
+This project will correlate NASA’s SMAP Satellite data with in situ data from the SCAN and TAMU Soil Moisture Database to provide the Texas Forest Service with a normalized single correction soil moisture model for the state of Texas to assist with their efforts in predicting and preventing wildfires.

 Abstract:

 Each year, Texas experiences severe droughts, making large areas of the state vulnerable to wildfires that damage agriculture, infrastructure, and habitats across Texas.
 The Texas Forest Service utilizes precipitation, temperature, vegetation, and soil moisture data to identify particular areas in danger of wildfires.
 Several methods exist to monitor soil moisture, but these methods rely on estimates from precipitation and temperature data or from testing specific locations with sensors.
 By incorporating satellite data into their monitoring practices, the Texas Forest Service can monitor and compare changing soil moisture levels throughout the year.
-Soil Moisture data obtained from NASA’s SMAP Satellite was correlated with in situ data from the SCAN and TAMU Soil Moisture database.
+Soil Moisture data obtained from NASA’s SMAP satellite was correlated with in situ data from the SCAN and TAMU Soil Moisture Database.
 A single correction model for Texas was created from trends identified in the data.

 Community Concerns:

-In 2011, Texas experienced a record-breaking drought, resulting in $5.2 billion lost in agricultural resources, damaged roads and infrastructure.
+In 2011, Texas experienced a record-breaking drought, resulting in $5.2 billion lost in agricultural resources, damaged roads, and infrastructure.

 As a result of the drought, wildfire severity and frequency increased.
-From November 15, 2010 through September 29, 2011, 23, 835 fires burned more than 3.8 million acres and destroyed 2, 763 homes (Impact of 2011 drought and beyond.
+From November 15, 2010 through September 29, 2011, 23, 835 fires burned more than 3.8 million acres and destroyed 2, 763 homes.

 80% of fires occur within two miles of a community, thus threatening life, property, and infrastructure.
-(Texas A&M Wildfires Page)

 Wildfires also result in soil degradation, soil erosion, loss of biodiversity, and agricultural losses.